Concross/data-structures-and-algorithms/linked-lists/README.md

 - `insertBefore(refVal, newVal)` inserts a new Node with value `newVal` before Node with `refVal`
 - `insertAfter(refVal, newVal)` inserts a new Node with value `newVal` after Node with `refVal`
 - `kthFromEnd(k)` returns the value of a node k-offset from the end of the list
+- `mergeLists(list1, list2)` merges list 2 into list 2, alternating values with list 1 starting the head